fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 NB: To run json-server and your react app simultaneously, you may need to use two terminal windows.
 One to keep json-server running and the other to run our React application.

-The library can be brought into use the same way other libraries, e.g. React, are, i.e., by using an appropriate <em>import</em> statement.
+The library can be brought into use the same way other libraries, i.e., by using an appropriate <em>import</em> statement.

 Add the following to the file <i>main.jsx</i>: